 So for example, if I were decoupaging a bookcase with a light yellow cotton fabric, I’d go with a light color like white or light yellow underneath.

-2. Wash and dry your fabric.
-Before you decoupage fabric to wood, you’ll want to wash and dry it.
+Before you begin gluing fabric to wood, you’ll want to wash and dry it.
 People ask me all the time if they have to do this step.
 You don’t have to.
 Having said that, you are taking a big risk if you don’t.

 This is because fabric has sizing in it and sometimes it can cause dark blotches.
 It doesn’t always do that, but sometimes it does.
 Removing the sizing doesn’t always solve the issue, but it really helps.

 A lot of the tutorials on my site for furniture were done before the invention of Furniture Mod Podge.
-But now that it's here – use it!
-It’s the perfect formula for Mod Podge on wood.
+Furniture Mod Podge has been discontinued (though some people still have bottles of it), but Hard Coat is still around.
+It’s the perfect formula for gluing fabric to wood.

-It doesn’t fray, and it takes on a less floppy, more paper like consistency.
+It doesn’t fray, and it takes on a less floppy, more paper-like consistency.
 It’s especially important when decoupaging large areas with fabric.

 When you Mod Podge fabric to wood, you’ll add decoupage medium to both the back of the fabric and the top of the wood.

-To go along with step 4, you’ll want a brayer for smoothing your fabric down.
+To go along with step 5, you’ll want a brayer for smoothing your fabric down.
 You can do it without one, but I’m telling you – you want one.
 My favorite is this Mod Podge Tool Set.
 You have the brayer and then the squeegee is for inside corners (like on the inside of a drawer or tray).

 You need to apply the Mod Podge quickly, but the overall project should be done slowly.
 Meaning, if you are applying fabric to a tabletop, do it in sections.

 In your mind, divide the tabletop into four sections (for example).
 Decoupage one end of the fabric down – then work in sections to the other end – applying Mod Podge and smoothing down as you go.

-Basically what I’m saying is: don’t get crazy and try to decoupage one huge piece of fabric to the top of a tabletop at once.
+Basically what I’m saying is: don’t get crazy and try to glue one huge piece of fabric to the top of a tabletop at once.
 The Mod Podge is going to dry before you get it all down, and it’s going to cause bubbles and be annoying.

 If you have a furniture piece you really don’t want to ruin, think about using a $1 wood plaque from the craft store and a piece of scrap fabric to get comfortable.
 Practice makes perfect and – especially if you’ve never decoupaged before – you want to do it right!

 Of course the hope is that you do your project perfectly the first time.
 BUT if you place your fabric down and smooth and then find you don’t like it – what do you do??
 Rip up as soon as possible, sand, paint, and start over.
-It’s going to be okay.
+It’s going to be okay and you’ll be gluing fabric to wood again the next day.
 I promise!